Call For A Friendly Chat On: 01865 391187

 Funding for dementia care may seem confusing at first glance.
 This blog aims to comprehensively explain the funding options open to you for dementia care for a loved one.

 Dementia is devastating for any family and can have an overwhelming impact on your finances.
-There are approximately 700,000 families caring for loved ones with dementia in the UK and many of them are not eligible for the financial help they need.
+Approximately 700,000 families are caring for loved ones with dementia in the UK.
+Many of them are not eligible for the financial help they need.

 The Alzheimer’s Society states that: “…every three minutes, one person in the UK develops dementia”.
 Sadly, there’s currently no cure for dementia and many people face the condition alone or struggle with inadequate care.

-If someone has dementia, it’s likely that most of their care needs will be classed as social care needs rather than healthcare needs.
-This means if they have assets, including the value of their property, of over £23,250, they will be responsible for funding their own dementia care.
+If someone has dementia, most of their care needs will likely be classed as social care needs rather than healthcare needs.
+This means if they have assets, including the value of their property, of over £23,250, they will be responsible for funding their dementia care.
 They may, however, be eligible for some benefits to support their care.

-You might be wondering ‘are dementia patients entitled to free care’ or ‘how to get funding for dementia care’.
-Discover ways of funding for dementia care in this article.
+You might be wondering ‘Are dementia patients entitled to free care’, ‘How do I get NHS funding for dementia?’ or ‘How to get funding for dementia care’.
+In this article, you can discover ways of funding for dementia care.

 There are three ways of funding dementia care: